 The Speaking section of both modules is the same.
 It is a face-to-face interview with an examiner and consists of three parts.
 Part 1 is an introduction and general questions.
 Part 2 requires candidates to speak on a given topic for two minutes, followed by a discussion of the topic.
 Part 3 consists of a discussion of broader issues related to the topic in Part 2.

 Now that we have discussed the differences between the Academic and General Training Modules, you may be wondering which one you should take.
 If you plan to enroll in a university or higher education institution in an English-speaking country, you should take the Academic Module.
 The Academic Module is recognized by universities and higher education institutions as proof of language proficiency.
 It tests the language skills required for academic study, such as critical thinking, academic vocabulary, and analytical skills.

 In conclusion, the IELTS test is a valuable tool for anyone who wants to study, work, or migrate to an English-speaking country.
 Understanding the differences between the Academic and General Training Modules is essential in deciding which module to take.
 If you plan to enroll in a university or higher education institution, take the Academic Module.
 If you plan to work or migrate to an English-speaking country, take the General Training Module.
 Regardless of which module you take, it is essential to prepare adequately for the test to achieve the desired score.
-You can find a IELTS Coaching Near Me that meets your needs and helps you to achieve your goals.
+You can find a IELTS Coaching In Surat that meets your needs and helps you to achieve your goals.